P-DennyGamingYT/GPS/README.md

 # GPS

 This is kinda like google maps only it utilizes MapBox and OpenStreetMap.
 It is also very lightweight and runs off just 2 files!
+Anyways, have fun using this and I hope to update it hopefully in a little while for some real time GPS tracking!!!

 # How to use